By Rajkamal Rao

 Music class on Mondays and Thursdays.
 Dance on Tuesday.
 Swimming on Wednesday.
 Band practice and debate team on Saturday.
 Volunteering at a community organization on Sunday.
 Oh, did we forget Fridays?

 If you can relate to this schedule for your teenager at home, you're not alone.

 Extracurricular activities have come to define what college admissions officials say they look for in a high school student when they conduct a "Holistic Profile" evaluation.
-Holistic in this sense refers to both academic performance and to activities which begin when the last class of the school day ends.
-Here's a laundry list of benefits which accrue to students because of extracurricular activities, according to the College Board.
+Holistic in this sense refers to both academic performances and to activities that begin when the last class of the school day ends.
+Here's a laundry list of benefits that accrue to students because of extracurricular activities, according to the College Board.

 Note: For our companion post about how many extracurricular activities are meaningful for a high school student, please click here.

 For one thing, American capitalism doesn't help.
 There's an entire cottage industry dedicated to serving the anxieties of parents so that children can be one up on their competition in a diverse set of extracurricular activities.
 Typical examples include: Drawing and Painting; Music – Violin, Piano, Drums, School Band; Dance; Team Sports – Soccer, Baseball, Football, Basketball, Hockey, Lacrosse; Individual Sports – Tennis, Golf, Swimming, Track and Field, e-games; Debates; Computer classes; Robotics; Photography; Editing and writing, including school newsletters and yearbooks; Debates.
 Non-profit activities such as community service and scouts are additional.